Skip to content

 Laying the foundations for a wider evaluation of ‘Live Well’ and related policies in Greater Manchester

-What are we trying to do?
+What were we trying to do?

-Why is it important?
+Why was it important?

-How are we doing it?
+How did we do it?

-• Identifying potential areas to target interventions.
+• Identified potential areas to target interventions.

 Funding:

-Who are we working with?
+Who did we work with?

 More information: